AttekmiContact Us

 Who uses ad exchange platforms?

 Marketers and publishers connect to advertising exchanges via demand-side platforms (DSPs) and supply-side platforms (SSPs), respectively.
-Then, when an impression becomes available, the auction takes place on the exchange, and the winning ad is delivered to a publisher.
-This process is automatic and happens within a couple of seconds or even less.
+Then, when an impression becomes available, the auction takes place on the ad exchange, and the winning ad is delivered to a publisher.
+This process is automatic and happens within less than a second.
 Ad networks may also buy ads from exchanges.

 Rate: